Hecate: The Goddess of Witchcraft in Greek Mythology

 Worshiped by both Greeks and Romans, an important place of worshiping for her is identified as Lagina in Asian Turkey.
 The goddess was honored in this sanctuary by eunuchs and her fans alike.

-Hecate And Modernity
+Hecate and Modernity

+As civilization advances, so do the ways of the old.
 People still seem to have some kind of fascination with figures of ancient mythology.
 They integrate the notions and philosophies of these figures into their own faith, which gives birth to a whole new legacy in modern times.

+Hecate is no stranger to this.
 The goddess of magic continues to be a significant deity in religions and practices such as Wicca and witchcraft.

-Hecate In Popular Culture
+Hecate in Popular Culture

 Hecate has had her fair share of subliminal glory on the silver screen and on pages of countless books.